Nonprofit Sector

 Community solar projects not only promote clean energy but also positively affect the quality of life for communities across the nation by generating economic savings, cutting carbon emissions, and creating quality jobs in the solar industry.

-A group of people pose for a photo with a sign that reads "Community Solar - Solar Benefits For All!"
+A group of people pose for a group photo with a sign that says "Community Solar Solar Benefits for All!"

 SunLight General Capital staff and partners gather to celebrate a community solar project in Westchester County.